NEW HAMPSHIRE DIVORCE BASICS AND OVERVIEW

 - Legal Separation Permitted: The grounds for a legal separation - separate maintenance - are the same as those for divorce.

 - Grounds: No-Fault, which means Irreconcilable differences which have caused the irremediable breakdown of the marriage; and Fault, which includes traditional grounds and a refusal to cohabitate for six months.
 (See New Hampshire Laws for Divorce)

 - Residency Requirement: Both parties must be residents of the state and the petitioner must be a resident of New Hampshire for a least one year prior to filing or; the grounds occurred in the state and one of the spouses must be a resident for at least one year before filing.
 The divorce shall be filed in the county in which either spouse resides.
 (See New Hampshire Residency Requirements for Divorce)

 - Mediation Required: Mediation is voluntary in New Hampshire.

 - Counseling Required: if the court believes there is likelihood for rehabilitation of the marriage relationship, before or during a hearing but before a final decree, it shall refer the parties to an appropriate counseling agency.
 The court may make the referral if the parties request it.

-- Parenting Classes Required: New Hampshire requires divorcing parents to complete the Child Impact Program before a divorce decree is issued.
-This program is a four-hour seminar to help parents understand the impact of divorce and custody decisions on children.
-The seminar helps increase the children's self esteem and resolve conflict at home.
+- Parenting Classes Required: New Hampshire requires divorcing parents to complete the Child Impact Program before a Decree of Divorce is issued and the divorce is finalized.
+This program is a 4 hour long workshop/seminar to help parents understand the impact of divorce and custody decisions on children both during and after divorce.
+The seminar helps boost a child's self esteem and resolve or prevent parental conflict at home.

 - Filing Fee: Up to $225.
 (See NH Filing Fee Waiver Form)